 What exactly is TPO?

 TPO is an ingredient found in some nail polishes and gels.
-Its role is to initiate the curing process in a UV or LED lamp.
-It is worth noting that according to Regulation (EC) No. 1223/2009 on cosmetics, as of September 1, 2025, TPO has been removed from the list of permitted substances in cosmetic products.
+Its role is to trigger the curing process in a UV or LED lamp.
+It's worth noting that, in accordance with Regulation (EC) No. 1223/2009 on cosmetics, September 1, 2025 TPO has been removed from the list of permitted substances in cosmetic products.

-In the chemical and cosmetic industry, TPO is known by various names, but it always refers to the same compound — Trimethylbenzoyl Diphenylphosphine Oxide.
-It can also be found under names such as Diphenyl (2,4,6-trimethylbenzoyl)phosphine oxide or 2,4,6-Trimethylbenzoyl-diphenylphosphine oxide.
+In the chemical and cosmetics industry, TPO is known by different names, but it always refers to the same compound – Trimethylbenzoyl Diphenylphosphine Oxide.
+It can also be found under names such as Diphenyl (2,4,6-trimethylbenzoyl)phosphine oxide Whether 2,4,6-Trimethylbenzoyl-diphenylphosphine oxide.

 Still allowed and legal in cosmetics after September 1, 2025: